mschadev/mcode-generator/README.md

 [@zxc010613](https://github.com/zxc010613)

 ## Contributing
 No Restrictions.
-Open the Isue or Submit a PRS!
+Open the Issue or Submit a PRs!

 ### Contributors
+Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->